kennywlino/data-structures-and-algorithms/javascript/stack-and-queue/README.md

 We also add an AnimalShelter class that allows us to specify a specific animal to enqueue and a specific animal preference to dequeue and return the first instance.

+In Class-13, we write a `validateBrackets()` function to validate whether all brackets have been closed in a string.

 ## API

 ### Stack